Protect your commercial interests with a surety bond

 Miscellaneous surety bonds include those that do not fit into any of the other surety categories.
 These are usually more hazardous obligations.

 - Lost security/lost instruments (cashier's cheque, stock certificates and municipal bonds)

 Miscellaneous surety bonds require more extensive underwriting because the guarantee to the obligee is monetary.
 In addition to the application, supporting information such as signatures, financial statements and other supplemental forms are usually required.

 This is only a general description of coverages of the available types of business insurance and is not a statement of contract.
-Details of coverage, limits or services may not be available for all businesses and vary in some provinces.
-All coverages are subject to the terms, provisions, exclusions and conditions in the policy itself and in any endorsements.
+Details of coverage, limits, or services may not be available for all business and vary in some provinces.
+All coverages are subject to the terms, provisions, exclusions, and conditions in the policy itself and in any endorsements.

 Note that your insurance needs may change through the lifecycle of your business.